yubozhao/kfserving/docs/samples/bentoml/README.md

             - containerPort: 5000
 ```

-Use `kubectl apply` to create a new InferenceService:
+Use `kubectl apply` command to deploy the InferenceService:

 ```shell
 kubectl apply -f bentoml.yaml